aprilwebster/building_websites/seo/seo_for_dummies_book/part_1_getting_started_with_seo.md

 - Staying informed about these updates is crucial for maintaining and improving your website’s ranking.

-### Actionable Steps:

-1. **Understand Search Engine Crawling**:
-   - **Crawlers**: Automated bots like Googlebot scan your site, following links and indexing content.
-   - **Robots.txt**: Use this file to control what parts of your site crawlers can access.
-   - **Sitemaps**: Submit an XML sitemap to help search engines find and index your pages.

-2. **Ensure Your Site Is Indexed**:
-   - **Google Search Console**: Sign up and submit your site to check its indexing status.
-   - **Bing Webmaster Tools**: Do the same for Bing to cover another major search engine.

 ## Quick Tips for a Search Engine-Friendly Site

 ### Actionable Steps: